nu-tech-ethics/spring2024/pages/_assignments/final.md

 * How will you reach out to the people who really understand the context you’re studying and who are most impacted by the technology to make sure you understand their needs?
 * How will you test your prototype to ensure you’re delivering the message / idea / topic effectively (think back to what you defined as success in your objectives)?

-## V. What to Turn In
+## 6. Feedback Assignments
-1. A short (no more than 5 min) presentation on the last class (Wednesday 5/31)
+Prior to submitting your final, you have opportunities for feedback.
+You will submit the following:

-	- Think of your presentation as project pitch to get feedback from your peers and instructors
+1. Weekly finals scaffolds based on sections of the guidelines, where you will receive feedback from the PMs.
-2. Your paper (due 6/7 at 11:59pm)
+2. A short (no more than 5 min) presentation on the last class (Thursday 3/7), where you will receive feedback from your fellow classmates.

 ## VI.
 Rubric